Questions and Answers: Study 2

 David was an ancient king of the Jews.
 God made a promise that the Saviour of The World would be a descendant of David.
 The family of Jesus was descended from David, which means that Jesus was also descended from him.
-Male descendants were often called the “sons” of ancient relatives, even though they were strictly grandsons or great grandsons etc. In this sense Jesus was David’s son.
-But Jesus existed before David, as He is trying to point out in verses 41-45.
+Male descendants were often called the “sons” of ancient relatives, but they were strictly grandsons or great grandsons etc. In this sense Jesus was David’s son.
+But Jesus existed before David, as Jesus points out (vv 41-45).

-Explain: "Regarding Luke 15:12-32, do you think that the degenerate life that I lived under the curse of alcohol has now been forgiven through God's love for me?"
+Explain: "Re.
+Luke 15:12-32, do you think that the degenerate life that I lived under the curse of alcohol has now been forgiven through God's love for me?"

 There can be absolutely no doubt that God is willing to receive the sinner who returns to Him.
-The parable of the Prodigal Son illustrates this well.
-The son had spent all his money on wild living and prostitutes, but he eventually came to his senses and returned home.
+The parable of the Prodigal Son shows this.
+The son spent all his money on wild living and prostitutes, but he eventually came to his senses and returned home.
 His father was not only glad to receive him, but went out to greet him!